underpig1/octos/README.md

 Easily personalize your desktop with this interactive interface. -->

 ## [Octos API](https://underpig1.github.io/octos/guides/api/)
 Elevate your wallpaper with the Octos API.
-Access music playback info from JavaScript to visualize music on the desktop, add a pause/play button to interact with music, and so much more.
+Access music visualization data, synchronize across monitors and displays, add media controls, and so much more right on your desktop in JavaScript via the Octos API.

 ## [Octos Docs](https://underpig1.github.io/octos/)
 It's super easy to get started making your own content for Octos.
 Check out the docs for a quick getting started guide.